 - How aligned is your culture to deliver on your strategy?

-Definately worth the time to consider.
-Here are some valuable tools that can help you develop a stronger corporate culture for your business:
+Definitely worth the time to consider.
+Here are some valuable culture assessment tools that can help you develop a stronger organizational culture for your business.